 sustainable Asia and the Pacific

 Asian Development Bank (ADB) was established in the year 1966, with head office at Manila (Philippines).
 It has 67 members from the Asia Pacific region.
-This bank modelled on the lines of the world bank.
+This bank was modeled on the lines of the world bank.
 Japan holds the largest share in ADB with 15.677%, followed by U.S.A (15.567%), China (6.473%), and India (5.812%).
-Takehiko Nakao from Japan is the present president of this bank.
-The aim of the ADB is social development by reducing poverty in the Asia Pacific with inclusive growth, sustainable growth and regional integration.
-This is carried out through 80% investment in the public sector.
+The aim of the ADB is social development by reducing poverty in the Asia Pacific with inclusive growth, sustainable growth, and regional integration.
+This is carried out through an 80% investment in the public sector.
 ADB invests in infrastructure, health, public administration system, helping nations to reduce the impact of climate change and to manage natural resources.

 Asian Development Bank (ADB) & India – Facts for IAS Exam

 India started availing of ADB’s assistance in 1986.
 The aim is of Asian Development Bank is to support India in the following fields: